"Practicing effective self-care may be able to reduce Fibromyalgia symptoms by 90%."

 After doing the cobbler pose, move to a table top position by going down onto your hands and knees, with your back flat.
 Push your sit bone to your heels, and straighten your arms, lowering your forehead to the floor.
 This is called child’s pose.
 Rest your forehead onto the ground and breathe there for five to 10 breaths.

-After table top, go to child’s pose then back to table top and then just lay on your belly and prepare for cobra.
+After table top, move to to child’s pose then back to table top and then just lay on your belly and prepare for cobra.

 Cobra Is not as aggressive as an up dog pose.
 Up dog is lying flat on your belly but with your arms up and fully straightened.
 Cobra is lying on your belly but with your weight pressed evenly onto your forearms and your torso raised.
 Your gaze is down to the ground, your toes are relaxed and your whole leg is activated.
 So you’re flexing and pressing the forearms into the ground and lifting your torso.
 Relax your face, close your eyes, and breathe calmly for five to 10 breaths, and then push back up to table top.